7 Things to Help Avoid Seasonal Affective Disorder

 - Environmental– Get outside!
 Even if it’s only for a few minutes, the fresh air and sunshine can help you feel refreshed.
 Light bulbs that emit a certain wavelength that mimic the vitamin D in sunlight can also be helpful to use periodically.

 - Vocational – Focus on the positive and try to manage your stress.
-Do something that relaxes you, like reading a book, taking a bath or getting a massage.
+Do something that relaxes you, like reading a book or taking a bath.

 If you have been experiencing signs of seasonal affective disorder for more than two weeks and lifestyle changes aren’t helping to alleviate the symptoms, it may be time to talk to your doctor or contact a behavioral health specialist.
 Depression is a serious condition and the longer treatment is delayed, the harder the recovery.